vishalprajapati1/dfa-minimization/README.md

 # DFA Minimizer
-> This program is compatible with C++11.
+> Compile with C++11 or higher.

 This program takes:
-> State are represented by unsigned integers in this program and it can't be changed.
+> State are represented by unsigned integers.
 Starting state is `0`.

 1. Number of states in the DFA -`unsigned integer`.
 2. Alphabets - `string`.